AvtsVivek/AspNetCoreSecurityTuts/src/exercises/200440-WebAppWpRememberMe/ReadMe.md

 cookieAuthenticationOptions.ExpireTimeSpan = TimeSpan.FromSeconds(120);
 ```

 - Now, run, login.
 When logging in, first ensure the check box is unchecked.
 Then login.
-Now close the full browser(not just the **tab**).
+Donot click logout link, but close the full browser(not just the **tab**).
 Then browse once again to the same url.
 Observe that login page is shown again.
+Inspite of the fact that you have not explicitly logged out by clicking the logout link, you are logged out just because you closed the browser.

 - Repeat now with check box is checked.